 Don’t worry if the keyword monthly search volume is lower than what you expected.
 Often, less-competitive keywords can deliver more conversions than generic high-volume keywords.

 Once you decide on your keywords, you need to make the accompanying content strategy.
 Each landing page should be optimized, period.
 However, keyword stuffing is not the way to go.
 The content needs to be informative and get the users to engage with it to increase your rankings.
 Also, your content has to serve the purpose you are advertising on your marketing channel (be it with your list of keywords, title, ad campaign, etc.).
 Misleading pieces of content will quickly get downranked.

 1-2% of your text should be your exact keyword.
 So, for 1000 word text, you should place between 10 to 20 instances of the exact keyword.
 A quality piece of content is the priority, so avoid keyword stuffing.
 The meta title, description, the title (your h1), and at least one caption or alt text should contain the keyword.

 You should also look to place it into the first, and preferably the last, paragraph of the text.
 However, remember that it needs to fit naturally.
 With the right keyword placement, Google can index your website correctly and allow you to rank for the relevant searches.

-SERPs are getting more informative, so basic product pages (while still important) won’t get you far.
-Your blogs or possibly longer product descriptions are what’s going to get you to the top of the rankings.
+SERPs are getting more informative, so basic product pages (while still significant) won’t get you far.
+Your blog content or possibly longer product descriptions will propel you to the top of the rankings.